Jae Jin: Biography

 Jin was born in Seoul, South Korea on November 6 and immigrated to the United States with his mother when he was two years old.
 He attended Chantilly High School.
-Having spent 20 years in Baltimore, Maryland, he considers Baltimore his hometown.
-He has a Korean mother, Mihye, and a Caucasian stepfather, John Whiteside, who he considers his real father.
+Having spent over 20 years in Baltimore, Maryland, he considers Baltimore a hometown of sorts.
+He has a Korean mother, Mihye, and a Caucasian stepfather, John Whiteside, who he considers his real father and wrote his original song 'Father's Land' about.

 At the age of 17, Jin was diagnosed with a terminal blood-bone marrow disorder.
 He underwent experimental chemotherapy at Johns Hopkins Hospital.
 Five years later, while he was a pre-med student at Johns Hopkins University, the illness returned, and Jin repeated the same chemotherapy, becoming the second patient in history to receive the treatment twice.

 He graduated from Johns Hopkins University, went on to partially complete an MPH degree from Johns Hopkins Bloomberg School of Public Health and spent many years working in healthcare management at the Johns Hopkins Medical Institute, social enterprise and workforce development in East Baltimore (Baltimore), as well as time spent in the startup world.
 As Jin was preparing to commence a dual graduate degree in Medicine and Business (MD/MBA program), he chose instead to pursue a career in music at the end of 2014.